1960 Campeonato Ecuatoriano de Fútbol

 The 1960 Campeonato Ecuatoriano de Fútbol (Ecuadorian Football Championship) was the 2nd national championship for football teams in Ecuador.
 The tournament returned after a two-year hiatus using with the same format, but expanded the field of teams from four to eight.

-For the second season in a row, a Guayaquil team won the national championship.
+A Guayaquil team won the national championship for a consecutive season.
 Barcelona won their first national title, which allowed them to participate in the 1961 Copa Campeones.
 They are the first Ecuadorian club to play in the continental tournament.

 Qualified teams

 The number of teams for this season expanded from four to eight.
 The qualified teams were the top four teams from the Guayaquil and Interandino leagues.